THE MAIN CAUSE OF DEATH AMONG LABRADOR RETRIEVERS

-Cancer is the main cause of death among Labradors with lymphoma and osteosarcoma, two aggressive forms of cancer the main culprits.
+The main cause of death among Labrador Retrievers is cancer with lymphoma and osteosarcoma, two aggressive forms of cancer the main culprits.

 What Causes the Most Deaths Among Labradors?